 By Dirk Sorenson

-Dirk Sorenson is executive director and industry analyst of sports for research firm NPD.
+Dirk Sorenson is executive director, industry analyst, sports for The NPD Group.